 for the latest release. -

-Installation Mode: Choose
+Installation Mode:

 All namespaces on the cluster

-if you want it deployed only within a single namespace.
+if you want the Project Quay Operator to be available cluster-wide.
 It is recommended that you install the Project Quay Operator cluster-wide.
-If you choose a single namespace, the monitoring component will not be available by default.-
+If you choose a single namespace, the monitoring component will not be available by default. -

 Approval Strategy: Choose to approve either automatic or manual updates.
 Automatic update strategy is recommended.